 Moreover, it comes with AmbirScan Capture Software.
-With this, you can conveniently save scans in all formats in both local storage or cloud storage.
+With this, you can conveniently save scans in all formats in both local storage and cloud storage.

 Perhaps, it’s the construction of this model that sets it apart from the rest of the scanners in this list.